MikeWoodward/English-Football-Forecasting/Code/DataCleansing/README.md

 Manchester United is sometimes known as MUFC, Man United, Man Utd, and various variants.
   -  I normalized the names using a name normalization table I created by hand.

 Sheffield Wednesday was intially known as "The Wednesday".
-I call the team "Sheffield Wednesday" for itw s entire life.
+I call the team "Sheffield Wednesday" for it's entire life.

+I've used the "traditional" names for Phoenix clubs.

+Gravesend & Northfleet changed their name to Ebbsfleet United in 2007, so I've used the modern name from the club formation in 1946.

 ## League names